mcoblenz (at) ucsd.edu

 Office: CSE 3246

-As of Fall 2022, I have several projects I’d love to work with students on listed below.
+As of Fall 2023, I have several projects I’d love to work with students on listed below.
 I also invite students to propose their own ideas!
 If you are interested in working on a PhD with me, your application should mention my name, what kind of work you’d like to do, and why that work excites you.
+The strongest applications come from students who have some relevant academic research experience.
+If your intended research focus relates to artificial intelligence, you should look for a different advisor, as AI is not my primary area of interest.
+I like to focus on approaches that have provable correctness properties.

 - The Kale project explores how we could make spreadsheets safer for all kinds of users, avoiding large classes of spreadsheet bugs.
 At the same time, it aims to empower data scientists to leverage the power and convenience of spreadsheets in their analysis work.